-From an operational perspective, during the fourth quarter of Fiscal 2021 through the quarter ended June 30, 2021, we have continued to advance our manufacturing, preclinical and clinical development, and regulatory initiatives necessary for (i) Phase 3 clinical development of PH94B as a potential acute treatment of anxiety in adults with SAD, (ii) Phase 2B development of PH10 as a potential stand-alone treatment of MDD and (iii) Phase 1B development of AV-101 in combination with probenecid as a potential treatment for multiple CNS indications.
+Throughout Fiscal 2022 and through the date of this Report, we have continued to advance our nonclinical and clinical development, manufacturing, and regulatory activities necessary for (i) Phase 3 clinical development of PH94B as a potential acute treatment of anxiety in adults with SAD, (ii) advancing our Phase 2A clinical study of PH94B in adults experiencing AjDA, (iii) initiating a small Phase 1 study of PH10 in the U.S. to facilitate potential Phase 2B development as a stand-alone treatment of MDD and (iv) exploratory Phase 1B development of AV-101 in combination with probenecid to assess potential opportunities to develop the combination for treatment of certain CNS indications.